Soleus Capital

 Post in 2023

-InspireMD, Inc. is a medical device company headquartered in Tel Aviv, Israel, specializing in the development and commercialization of its proprietary MicroNet stent platform technology aimed at treating vascular and coronary diseases.
-The company offers the CGuard carotid embolic prevention system, designed for carotid artery applications, and the MGuard Prime embolic protection system, which is used in patients with acute coronary syndromes, including acute myocardial infarction and saphenous vein graft interventions.
-InspireMD is also working on the NGuard, a neurovascular flow diverter intended to redirect blood flow from cerebral aneurysms.
-The company primarily generates revenue through the sale of its products via local distributors in various regions, including Europe, Latin America, the Middle East, and Asia.
+InspireMD, Inc. is a medical device company based in Tel Aviv, Israel, specializing in the development and commercialization of its proprietary MicroNet stent platform technology aimed at treating vascular and coronary diseases.
+The company offers two primary products: the CGuard carotid embolic prevention system, designed for carotid artery applications, and the MGuard Prime embolic protection system, used in patients with acute coronary syndromes and saphenous vein graft interventions.
+InspireMD is also working on the NGuard neurovascular flow diverter, which aims to divert blood flow from cerebral aneurysms to enhance patient outcomes.
+The company's products are marketed through local distributors in various regions, including Europe, Latin America, the Middle East, and Asia.

 BioAtla